TheTechnobear/SSP/technobear/swat/swat.md

 https://ko-fi.com/thetechnobear

-## Installation
-copy `plugins/*.so` to sdcard `/plugins`

-## Optional Installation
-you may want to copy and rename the demo presets contained in `/presets` you may now remove `/plugins.preset` folder on SSP sdcard as its no longer used

 ## General Usage

 The goal of SWAT is pretty open ended, its designed to be a plugin that I can extend quickly and easily.